iamnamananand996/auto-design-token/packages/design-tokens/README.md

 This will:
 1. Compile TypeScript tokens to JavaScript
-2. Generate CSS variables and utility classes
+2. Generate CSS files:
+   - `index.css`: Complete bundle with all variables and utility classes
+   - `css/variables.css`: Only CSS custom properties
+   - `css/utilities.css`: Only utility classes
 3. Output everything to the `dist` folder

 ## Available Classes